hazelcast/hazelcast/hazelcast-documentation/src/JEEIntegration.md

     <res-auth>Container</res-auth>
 </resource-ref>
 ```

-Notice that we didn't have to put `sun-ra.xml` into the rar file because it comes with the `hazelcast-ra-<version>.rar` file already.
+Notice that, we did not have to put `sun-ra.xml` into the RAR file since it comes with the `hazelcast-ra-`*version*`.rar` file already.

 If Hazelcast resource is used from EJBs, you should configure `ejb-jar.xml` for resource reference and JNDI definitions, just like we did for `web.xml`.